-For 15 years, Harry and Kimberly have created and shown work at juried art fairs and festivals throughout Florida and the Midwest.
-Harry went to graduate school and completed his MFA in 1989.
-Since then, Wellman-Welsch Pottery has continued to show and sell their works at juried art festivals in the Midwest and the Southern United States, and have enjoyed being founding members of the Florida West Coast Ceramics Society.
+Since Harry completed his MFA in 1989, Wellman-Welsch Pottery has continued to show and sell their works at juried art fairs in the Midwest and the Southern United States, and have enjoyed being founding members of the Florida West Coast Ceramics Society.

 We believe in making beautiful and functional pieces that encourage everyday use, and bring joy to their users.
 Our work is a true collaboration-one of us may start a piece, then the other will finish trimming.
 Later, the piece will be handed back (and forth) for glazing.
 Finally, there is the shared vigil of firing the kiln, and the pleasure of opening the kiln and sharing our hard work with others.